hcallahan-lowrisc/ibex-demo-system/README.md

 ## Building Software

 First the software must be built.
-This is provide an initial binary for the FPGA build.
+This can be loaded into an FPGA to run on a synthesized Ibex processor, or passed to a verilator simulation model to be simulated on a PC.

 ```
 mkdir sw/build